liatdavid2/graphic_lab/README.md

 # Fully responsive user interface supports mobile, tablet, laptop and large screen
 <span><img src="https://user-images.githubusercontent.com/11797397/168056839-5a2cdd51-d352-4e09-bda3-e157122b5cd2.png" width=40% height=40%>
 <img src="https://user-images.githubusercontent.com/11797397/168057051-b7db5b94-f806-4143-8052-4885dc594574.png" width=40% height=40%></span><br/>
-# Hours worked
-24.2.22   first lab meeting. <br/><br/>
-3.3.22    8 hours Proposing ideas and research on the main idea in terms of technologies, programming languages, frameworks. <br /><br/>
-9.3.22-10.3.22   16 hours of learn how to connect to git Install Github desktop, connect git to visual studio code.
-Learning and experimenting with python code on yolov5. <br /><br/>
-16.3.22-18.3.22   21 hours of run yolo5 from flask.react start client-side. handle git errors with all this files.test yolo5 on diffrent videos. <br /><br/>
-24.3.22   8 hours of working on upload video from client to server and split data to test/train/validation folders . <br /><br/>
-31.3.22   8 hours of working on client & server of show images in folder and select them . <br /><br/>
-6.4.22-8.4.22    20 hours of working on building prove case - train vgg16 cnn from images generated from video. <br /><br/>
-27.4.22   8 hours of arranging the code and preparing for the meeting. <br /><br/>
-5.5.22-6.5.22    17 hours of make all ui responsive ( fit to mobile, tablet, leptop and big screen). <br /><br/>
-10.5.22-12.5.22   22 hours of bulid client and server functionality - Delete all images not in class and Train, Validation, Test split and Image data augmentation. <br /><br/>
-19.5.22-20.5.22   16 hours of bulid client and server error handling. <br /><br/>
-25.5.22-27.5.22   24 hours of order all the files for submission . <br /><br/>

 # Motivation
 1. Nowadays for a classification problem you have to manually search for a lot of pictures to train the model and I take out a lot of pictures in an automatic video process that collect enormous amount of photos in a short time.
 2. It is easy to see end cases of the YOLO5 model (which extracts images from video) and improve the model - for example YOLO5 classifies a monkey as a person - if you train YOLO5 on a monkey category he will not classify a monkey as a person.